 But Jackson now has an added incentive, not to mention boundless enthusiasm, invested in the turnaround: He’s in charge of the farm.

-The Pershing Neighborhood Farm and Garden came about through a team effort by the City of Poughkeepsie (which owns the land), the Ecological Citizens Project, Poughkeepsie Farm Project, Nubian Directions II, and Scenic Hudson.
+The Pershing Avenue Neighborhood Farm + Gardens came about through a team effort by the City of Poughkeepsie (which owns the land), the Ecological Citizens Project, Poughkeepsie Farm Project, Nubian Directions II, and Scenic Hudson.
 It got off to a great start last spring, when the community garden portion of the farm opened to the public.
 Within weeks, all the raised beds available for residents to grow their own vegetables and fruits were snapped up.
 This year, additional beds were added.
 Again, all have been claimed.

 At a harvest festival held last fall, volunteers came out to help plant berry bushes and garlic on the farm portion of the land.
 That kickstarted this first growing season in the 500-square-foot space that Jackson thinks will yield more than a ton of fresh produce.
 If things grow according to plan, this month the farm’s initial yield will begin being distributed free of charge to Northside residents at an adjacent farmstand.

 During a tour of the farm in early May, the garlic was shooting up, heralding the coming of a rainbow of fruits and veggies — from broccoli to beets, kale to corn, tomatoes to turnip greens.
 To help connect many Northside residents with their heritage, Jackson is cultivating lots of foods with ties to Native cultures and the African diaspora — special varieties of eggplants, tomatoes, and beans — as well as hard-to-find items popular with some segments of the local population.